mailbox-encore/VstHostSwitcher/README.md

 The ``VstHostSwitcher.ini`` file has the following structure:

-**Definitions for the x86 and x64 *VstPlugin* folder paths:**
+**Definitions for the x86 *VstPlugin* folder paths:**

-> \[VstPluginFolderPaths\]
+> \[x86VstPluginFolderPaths\]
-> x86=\[enter your x86 VST plugins path here\]
+> Path1=\[enter your first x86 VST plugins path here\]
-> x64=\[enter your x64 VST plugins path here\]
+> Path2=\[enter your second x86 VST plugins path here\]
+> ...etc

+You can defined here any number of entries they will all be checked when a VST plugin .dll fill will be given as program argument.
+You need to enter only x86 plugin paths bacause if the given .dll file is not 'detected' as a x86 VST plugin I will assume that it is a x64 and use the x64 VST host application path to launch it.

-Notice that if no VST plugins folder path is defined, the script will try to get it from the [MS Windows registry](https://en.wikipedia.org/wiki/Windows_Registry) or use the following default values respectively for the x86 and x64 default path location which are probably your current default location:
+ Notice that if no VST plugins folder path is defined, the script will try to get it from the [MS Windows registry](https://en.wikipedia.org/wiki/Windows_Registry) or use the following default path location which is probably your current default location:

 - C:\Program Files (x86)\Steinberg\VstPlugins\
-- C:\Program Files\Steinberg\VstPlugins\

-This also means that the above ``VstPluginFolderPaths`` entries are optional...

 **Definitions for the x86 and x64 VST _host(s)_ folder paths:**

 > \[VstHostApplicationsPaths\]
-> preferred=Path2
+> preferredPath=2
 > x86Path1=\[enter your first x86 VST HOST path here\]
 > x64Path1=\[enter your first x64 VST HOST path here\]
 > x86Path2=\[enter your second x86 VST HOST path here\]
 > x64Path2=\[enter your second x64 VST HOST path here\]
->...
+> ...etc

-You can enter several pairs (x86 + x64) of VST host paths and specify your preferred one using the optionnal _preferred_ key.
+You can enter several pairs (x86 + x64) of VST host paths and specify your preferred one using the optionnal _preferredPath_ key.
-If the _preferred_ key is not specified, the script will use the __xnnPath1__ pair of paths as default.
+If the _preferredPath_ key is not specified, the script will use the first pair of paths as default.

 Notice that if no VST HOST application path is defined, the script will use the following default values respectively for the x86 and x64 default VST Host application path location:

 - E:\Hosts\Tone2 - NanoHost\NanoHost32bit.exe
 - E:\Hosts\Tone2 - NanoHost\NanoHost64bit.exe

-These path entries will work obviously only if they are existing on your machine... which I doubt ;o)
-Therefore, I am strongly advising you to fill the ``VstHostSwitcher.ini`` file with **your own path entries**...
+These path entries will work obviously only if they are existing on your machine... ;o) Therefore, I am strongly advising you to fill the ``VstHostSwitcher.ini`` file with **your own** path entries.

 <a name="ANCHOR_EXE"></a>